Ayala Procaccia: Biography

-Court Rulings
+Court rulings

-Her first supreme court case was in 2002, regarding soldiers in the Israel Defense Forces, and exemption of service for specific individuals, wherein the supreme court ruled to deny the petition, subjecting the individuals to serving in the military reserve service.
+Procaccia's first supreme court case was in 2002, regarding soldiers in the Israel Defense Forces, and exemption of service for specific individuals, wherein the supreme court ruled to deny the petition, subjecting the individuals to serving in the military reserve service.

-A notable court case in 2003, regarding the film "Jenin, Jenin" led to a supreme court ruling that it should not be censored out of theaters, and the public should be able to make judgements for themselves.
+A notable court case in 2003, regarding the film Jenin, Jenin led to a supreme court ruling that it should not be censored in theaters, and the public should be able to make judgements for themselves.

-In 2008, in the case Center for Jewish Pluralism v.
-Ministry of Education, Procaccia ruled that the education system does not need to fund religious educational establishments.
+In 2008, in the case "Center for Jewish Pluralism v.
+Ministry of Education", Procaccia ruled that the education system does not need to fund religious educational establishments.

-Additionally, In 2011, Procaccia and two other judges ruled against a several billion dollar long standing lawsuit in Clalit Health Services against tobacco companies, saying that rather than sue the tobacco industry, they should sue on behalf of each individual who was harmed.
-These judges did not deny that these tobacco companies have had a negative effect on the health of members of Clalit Health Services.
+Additionally, In 2011, Procaccia and two other justices ruled against a longstanding several-billion-dollar lawsuit in Clalit Health Services against tobacco companies, saying that rather than sue the tobacco industry, they should sue on behalf of each individual who was harmed.
+These justices did not deny that these tobacco companies have had a negative effect on the health of members of Clalit Health Services.

-Her final ruling as a supreme court justice was to absolve an Interior Ministry regulation, that made foreign workers lose their work permit on the occurrence of childbirth or pregnancy.
+Her final ruling as a supreme court justice struck down an Interior Ministry regulation that made foreign workers lose their work permit on the occurrence of childbirth or pregnancy.

 This concluded her work as a supreme court justice, and she was dismissed in a formal ceremony with the other supreme court justices, family, and friends, leaving her supreme court seat to be filled.
 This supreme court seat would be filled by Noam Sohlberg.
 The compiled list of supreme court cases with Procaccia is shown below.